joshmaxsilverman/joshmaxsilverman.github.io/_posts/2017-08-18-Converging-Ratio.md

 ## A more elegant approach

-(Much of the following is lifted wholesale from a solution to a  [Putnam Competition problem](http://www-bcf.usc.edu/~lototsky/PiMuEp/Putnam1985-2000.pdf).
-Thanks to my brother for the link.)

 Here is a plot of the positions of the positions of $2$s and $3$s in this sequence.

 ![Positions of 2s and 3s in the sequence.](/img/2sAnd3s.png)